mox-desktop/moxapi/README.md

 This project is dual-licensed:

-- **Individuals:** Free for personal, non-commercial use under the GNU AGPL v3.0 (or later).
-See LICENSE-AGPL for details.
+- **MIT License** for personal, educational, or non-commercial use (see LICENSE-MIT)
-- **Companies/Organizations:** Commercial use requires a paid license.
-Please contact the author for commercial licensing options.
+- **Commercial License** for business, organizational, or commercial use (see LICENSE-COMMERCIAL)

-For questions or to obtain a commercial license, email: <your-email@example.com>
+If you are a business or using this software commercially, please contact Oskar Rochowiak to obtain a commercial license:

+Email: oskarrochowiak@gmail.com